 Then.
 I. Found.
 Her.
 I was at my lowest of lows.
 I couldn’t find my calling after graduation.
 I was managing our family shop for the time being.
 But the shopkeeper tag was eating me from inside.
 Then she pinged me on Facebook.
 We used to study in the same primary school.
 Thanks to Quantum Physics, against all the negative odds, she somehow remembered me…

 The hi and hello transformed into long conversation.
 The Facebook chat transformed into Whatsapp chat.
 The text based chat transformed into voice calls.
 It took nearly one and a half years for us to meet in real life.
-But no nothing special happened.
-The wind did not rustle, nor did the violin players come up.
+But no, nothing special happened.
+The leaves did not rustle, nor did the violin players come up.
 It was a normal meeting.

 The acquaintance gradually matured to something special.
 She has her problems.
 I have my problems.
 We decided ( without telling each other) to get stressed together!
 And the problems in our lives suddenly became the thread that kept us connected.